brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 7 bht.md

 # Ephesians 1:7 Commentary Help Text

 ## BHT:
-Through the blood of Christ, our redemption has been secured, freeing us from the guilt and power of sin.
-It is through the work and suffering of Christ that we have obtained this great benefit.
-This redemption is granted to us according to the abundant overflowings of God's grace, revealing the immeasurable depth of His mercy and favor towards us.
+The concept of redemption in this passage refers to the deliverance from the power, guilt, and consequences of sin that has been achieved through the blood of Christ.
+His blood serves as the means by which we obtain divine grace, including the forgiveness of sins.
+This act of forgiveness encompasses not only deliverance from sin's penalty, but also from its pollution and enslaving power.
+It is a testament to the abundant overflowings of God's free mercy and favor, showcasing the riches of His grace.

 ## Choicest Commentary Quotes:
 ### Henry Alford: